WA9ONY/Pico-RP2040/README2.md

 + The oscilloscope two vertical cursors (vertical solid and dash lines) bracket the eight data clock pulses and the ninth nack/ack clock pulse.
 + Data is valid when clock is high.
 + Nack/ack is valid when clock is high.
-Ack is a low.
++ Ack is held low by the SerLED indicating it is ready for data from the Pico controller.

 ## I²C-bus Pico Controller Writing x7C hex (b01111100) data to the SerLED slave with Ack
 <p align="center">